codesanook/codesanook-examples/Codesanook.Examples.DotNetCore/SQL/README.md

 ## Optional to execute inside a Docker container
 - Start docker again with detach mode

 ```
 docker-compose up -d
-# wait for 30 seconds
+# Wait for 30 seconds
 docker exec -it sql-db bash

 ```
 - Then you will have interactive bash shell
 - To use Sqlcmd command prompt